 The University will make its selection decision based on the applicant deemed to be most qualified with regard to the required skills, ability, relevant past performance, and qualifications, as outlined in the job posting.
 Where the skills, ability, relevant past performance, and qualifications of the applicants are relatively equal, the position will be offered to the IATSE Member in good standing.

 A member of the House Crew will be part of the hiring committee for any vacant house crew positions.
 In the event that both House Crew positions are vacant, then the Business Agent of the Union will be part of the hiring committee.

-8.04 Newly hired continuing employees shall be considered to be on probation for a period of four (4) months from date of hire.
+8.04 Newly hired continuing employees shall be on probation for a period of three (3) months from date of hire.
 The termination of such employee while on probation shall not be made the subject of a grievance.
 The employee must be actively at work during the probationary period; if unable to attend work their probationary period may be extended by the number of days absent.

 8.05 Currently, the following positions are filled by full-time continuing appointments;